maciejkuran/mindescape-cms-public/README.md

 I am pleased that I have accomplished that much.
 There's still plenty of room for improvement or other functionality development.
 I feel like this CMS is a perfect complex base and based on requirements, it can be easily adjusted and a lot of different features implemented.

+One additional functionality that could be implemented is filtering.
+E.g. filtering published articles, messages, users etc. The more data, the more this functionality could be useful.
+Filtering is quite simple to implement and, depending on what we would like to filter, it can be done at any time.

 At the planning stage of the application, I didn't think that I would implement so many different functionalities, especially in the area of security.
 The longer the project went on, the more excited I felt about the new solutions, and I couldn't even imagine the project without implementing them.
 Long story short, this project was an amazing experience!